berndab/pewlett_hackard_analysis/README.md

 The query developed to generate the data set of employee candidates for the mentorship program included employees title and department information and used the birth date of employees to determine those that would be eligible.
 The from_date for the title table and the department table was set to '9999-01-01' so the query data would include the employee’s current title and department.

-## Mentorship Program Analysis Res
+## Mentorship Program Analysis Results

 The analysis showed that only 1549 employees were eligible for the mentorship program.

-## Limitations and Further Analysis
+## Mentorship Program Analysis Limitations and Further Analysis

 1549 employees in the mentorship program are not nearly enough since over 90,389 employees are due to retire.
 The mentorship program eligibility needs to be rethought to include many more remaining employees if the program is going to be successful in replacing the productivity and skills that will be lost to the company due to the retiring employees